-True to UC Berkeley’s public mission, embARC includes an overall theme of civic responsibility by partnering with a local community organization to design a community improvement project.
-Through this partnership, students employ the tools they learn in the design studios, digital and fabrication workshops, and lectures to make an impact on authentic community issues.
-Past Community Build projects have tackled student basic needs, food insecurity, urban agriculture and urban ecology by taking on local non-profits as clients and fabricating essential infrastructure for communities that do not otherwise have access to design and build services.
+True to UC Berkeley’s public mission, embARC embraces civic responsibility by partnering with a local community organization each summer to design a community improvement project.
+In embARC’s Community Build, you’ll use the tools you learn in the design studios, digital and fabrication workshops, and lectures to make an impact on our community.
+Past Community Build projects have tackled food insecurity, urban agriculture, and urban ecology.
+With local nonprofits as clients, you’ll design and fabricate essential infrastructure for those that do not otherwise have access to design and build services.

 2022 COMMUNITY CLIENT: SALVATION ARMY

-In the summer of 2022, embARC Community Build partnered with the Salvation Army in Alameda County and Rebuilding Together Oakland (RTO) in the redesign of the Emergency Family Shelter’s playground in the Fruitvale Neighborhood of Oakland, Berkeley’s neighbor city to the South.
-The students painted and installed wooden decoration fence panels, mulched the existing play structure, and painted, assembled, and installed prefabricated wooden benches and storage throughout the play area.
+In the summer of 2022, embARC Community Build partnered with the Salvation Army in Alameda County and Rebuilding Together Oakland (RTO).
+Students redesigned the Emergency Family Shelter’s playground in the Fruitvale neighborhood of Oakland, Berkeley’s neighbor city to the south.
+The students painted and installed wooden decoration fence panels, mulched the existing playground, and painted, assembled, and installed prefabricated wooden benches and storage throughout the play area.